ratnesh-maurya/Educational-Tech-Exploration/README.md

 # :handshake:Feel free to Contribute here for HACTOBERFEST WITH YOUR AMAZING WORKS
 ----
 ----
-# :pin:Important-Avoid sending pre-existing codes/algo which are already in repo
+# 📌 Important-Avoid sending pre-existing codes/algo which are already in repo
 ----------------------------------------------------------------------
 ----------------------------------------------------------------------